-The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been applied consistently to the Company's financial statements for all years presented except for the adoption of new and amended standards as set out below.
+The principal accounting policies applied in the preparation of these financial statements are set out below and on pages 71 to 73.
+These policies have been applied consistently to the Company's financial statements for all years presented except for the adoption of new and amended standards as set out as set out on page 71.